hexchills/bkpass/README.md

 ```
 $ chmod +x bkpass
 $ ./bkpass
-# You may want to add script to .local/bin/ for better usability
+# You may want to add script to ~/.local/bin/ for better usability
+$ cp bkpass ~/.local/bin/
 ```

 * You see password promt for swapoff: